 A final benefit of Selenium is that, due to it being open-sourced, there are also strong communities to learn from and to share best practices with.

 However, Selenium also has its disadvantages: It takes time to learn how to use it, it requires a fair bit of maintenance, and it can take away resources from other important tasks.

-The biggest disadvantage of Selenium is probably that it requires decent amounts of coding and programming skills – more than the typical tester has – resulting in developers doing the work instead.
+The biggest disadvantage of Selenium is probably that it requires decent amounts of coding and programming skills, which takes up developer resources.
 This means that the input of time taken to set up the automation may potentially surpass the output of time saved, and that, in the end, you risk throwing valuable resources out the window.

-To avoid spending more time and resources than necessary, it can pay off to invest in a test automation platform, such as LEAPWORK.
+To avoid spending more time and resources than necessary, it can pay off to invest in a codeless Selenium test automation platform, such as Leapwork.

-LEAPWORK runs on Selenium, but is much easier to use and doesn’t require any coding skills.
-When using LEAPWORK, you as a tester can navigate through your regression testing suite using a visual interface.
+Leapwork runs on Selenium, but is much easier to use and doesn’t require any coding.
+When using Leapwork, you as a tester can navigate through your regression testing suite using a visual interface.
 You don’t have to worry about any coding, as it all goes on behind the scenes.

 At the same time, Leapwork provides you with all the important features of an automated regression testing tool listed above.